-First, this program declares three local variables.
-The first variable c is assigned to the character "x".
-The second variable i is set to the ASCII value underlying the "x".
+Example.
+Here the first variable "c" is assigned to the character "x".
+The second variable "i" is set to the ASCII value underlying the "x".

-Important: The program gets a Char from an Integer.
+Important The program gets a Char from an Integer.
 This is useful for calling methods that require Char.

 Dim c As Char = "x"c' Input character.

 Dim i As Integer = Asc(c) ' Convert to ascii integer.

 Dim h As Char = Chr(i) ' Convert ascii integer to char.

 Program details.
 You can see that the ASCII representation for "x" is equal to 120.
 Then, the character representation (Chr) of 120 is equal to "x".